bmorrow5/bmorrow5/README.md

 ### Hello World

 I'm Brandon Morrow a Data Scientist Masters Student at Johns Hopkins University.
-I currently hold a Bachelor's Degree, and have research experience, in Physics.
+I currently have research experience and a Bachelor's Degree in Physics.

 Contained in these repositories are my projects showcasing my Data Science Skills